top of page

 Foundations of Money & Finance (Aleksandar Stojanović, 24 hours, 4 ECTS)

-Macroeconomic Stability & Financial Instruments (Jan Toporowski, 24 hours, 4 ECTS)
+Macroeconomic Stability & Financial Instruments (Jan Toporowski, 24 hours, 4 credits)

 The objective of these courses is to provide a good understanding of key issues in macroeconomic stability and the role of money and finance in macroeconomic instability.